Atrovent Nasal Spray

 Medical Editor: Melissa Conrad Stöppler, MD

-Atrovent (ipratropium bromide) Nasal Spray is indicated for the symptomatic relief of rhinorrhea (runny nose) associated with allergic and nonallergic perennial rhinitis in adults and children age 6 years and older.
-Atrovent Nasal Spray may cause headache, nasal dryness, and nasal irritation.
+Atrovent (ipratropium bromide) Nasal Spray is an anticholinergic agent indicated for the symptomatic relief of rhinorrhea (runny nose) associated with allergic and nonallergic perennial rhinitis in adults and children age 6 years and older.
+Side effects of Atrovent Nasal Spray include headache, dry nose, dry mouth or throat, nasal or throat irritation, nosebleeds, bad taste in mouth, nausea, dizziness, constipation, or blurred vision.
 Other side effects may occur.
-Consult your physician if you experience any possible side effects.
+Consult your physician if you experience any side effects.

 The recommended dose of Atrovent Nasal Spray is two sprays (42 mcg) per nostril two or three times daily (total dose 168 to 252 mcg/day).
 Safe use of Atrovent Nasal Spray for use by Children under 6 years of age has not been established.
 Atrovent nasal spray should only be used by pregnant women if clearly needed.
 It is not known whether Atrovent Nasal Spray 0.06% is excreted in human milk, so caution should be exercised when Atrovent Nasal Spray 0.06% is administered to a nursing mother.